 A displaced furniture factory worker.
 A veteran with PTSD.
 A group of Somali Bantu refugees who are finally getting outside the public housing apartment they’ve been stuck in for five years and doing what they loved before the war tore their lives apart: digging in the dirt.
 For more than 25 years, I’ve been privileged to report on these stories from the Blue Ridge mountains of Virginia — previously for The Roanoke Times and, more recently, in occasional essays for The New York Times.
 I’ve also written for magazines, radio and online journals; from locations ranging from a mobile home in Bassett, Virginia, to a crowded cholera ward in Limbe, Haiti.

 I love what I do.
-I’ve eaten ceviche in Sauta, Mexico; hung out in rural Virginia nursing homes; plunked myself on a tenement floor to get a battered African refugee to look me in the eye.
-I’ve witnessed birth and death and joy and suffering and, while I’m not exactly rolling in the dough, there’s pretty much nothing I’d rather do than talk to strangers and then tell other strangers what I’ve witnessed and heard and felt.
+I’ve eaten ceviche in Sauta, Mexico; hung out in trap houses and nursing homes; plunked myself on a tenement floor to get a battered African refugee to look me in the eye.
+I’ve witnessed birth and death and joy and suffering, and there’s pretty much nothing I’d rather do than talk to strangers and then tell other strangers what I’ve witnessed and heard and felt.

 I believe what Annie Dillard said when she wrote that: “You were made and set here to give voice to this, your own astonishment.”

 I love Anne Lamott’s advice about writing shitty first drafts, and keeping it real, and, above all, if you really want to see your name in print, stop whining and start writing.

 I believe Will Durant nailed it when he defined civilization as a stream with banks: “The stream is sometimes filled with blood from people killing, stealing, shouting and doing the things historians usually record; while on the banks, unnoticed, people build homes, make love, raise children, sing songs, write poetry and even whittle statues.
 The story of civilization is the story of what happened on the banks.”